jiqing112/Gnome-Global-AppMenu/README.md

 I don't want donations, I work only for users and not for companies or communities that receive money or donations.

-This is a fork of an old extension I made for Cinnamon.
-The initial extension doesn't support Cinnamon anymore, as all extensions were `forked by Clement`

 Latest update: 24 September 2017

 ***